daiplusplus/AspNetDependencyInjection/README.md

 * [Unity.MVC3](http://nuget.org/packages/Unity.Mvc3/ "DevTrends Unity.MVC3")
 * [Unity.WCF](http://nuget.org/packages/Unity.Wcf/ "DevTrends Unity.WCF")

 The only difference is that this packages is a DLL integration with minimal source code added.
-The only source file added is to allow the configuration of the Unity container.
+The only source file added is to allow the configuration of the Unity container with your types.

 ## Current Version
-1.0
+1.2

 ## NuGet Gallery
 [http://nuget.org/packages/Unity.WebForms](http://nuget.org/packages/Unity.WebForms)

-## Usage

-### Installation
+## Installation
 	Install-Package Unity.WebForms

-### Usage
+## Quick Start
 Once installed, the Unity.WebForms package will have added the necessary dependencies and references to your project along with a (potentially) new folder named `App_Start`.
 Inside this folder, there will be a new class file named `UnityWebFormsStart.cs`.
 The registration of any dependencies you have should be done in the `RegisterDependencies( IUnityContainer container )` method.

+Detailed information about how this project works can be found in the [wiki][]

 ## References / Links
 Here are some of the sources used for building out this pacakge: